Don’t want to let that time of month get you down? Here are 7 handy tips to help you stay active while on your periods.

 Feminine hygiene products

-In order to remain active and carefree during periods, it is important to choose a good quality of feminine hygiene products.
+In order to remain active and carefree during menstruation, it is important to choose a good quality of feminine hygiene products.

 Today, a wide range of options are available, including sanitary napkins, tampons, and menstrual cups to remain hygienic.
 Sanitary napkins also come in different types for different days like heavy flow or mild flow.